 Yes, individuals, couples, relatives, and entire families come into the office.
 Sometimes a conversation is very sensitive because a need is being addressed for the first time.
-We try to emphasize that life's struggles are common to all of us and the focus of our services is on helping people remain at home comfortable and safely, which is where most of us wish to live.
+We try to emphasize that life's struggles are common to all of us and the focus of our services is on helping people remain at home comfortably and safely, which is where most of us wish to live.

 Medicare & Medicaid Assistance Program

 This free service has trained and certified counselors who meet one-on-one with individuals to provide objective assistance in the following areas:

 Understanding Medicare benefits